dorjeduck/minbpe.mojo/README.md

 # minbpe.🔥

-This project is a port of Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe) to [Mojo](https://docs.modular.com/mojo), currently in alpha and actively developed.
+This project is a port of Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe) to [Mojo](https://docs.modular.com/mojo), currently in beta.
 Not all features of `minpe` are available yet, but they will be introduced as the project evolves.

 `Minbpe` implements the Byte Pair Encoding (BPE) algorithm, which is commonly used in large language models (LLMs) tokenization.
 For a comprehensive explanation of this project, visit its GitHub page at [https://github.com/karpathy/minbpe](https://github.com/karpathy/minbpe).